Features

 - Fix video sample loss or image distortion upon fast scrubbing on macOS.

-- Fixed artifacts on interlaced XAVC 422 HD video.
+- Fix artifacts on interlaced XAVC 422 HD video.

 - Support for linking and playing Sony XAVC-H 4:2:2 8K Intra and LongGOP footage.

-- If available use hardware-accelerated decoding for XAVC and XAVC-H.
+- If available uses hardware accelerated decoding for XAVC and XAVC-H.

 - Extended ISO range for EI processing.